nacnudus/ruralRoads/docs/README.md

 Police boundaries come from Koordinates.

+Road centrelines (at 1:500k), coastline and coast polygons come from the LINZ Data Service.

 Helpful Docs
 ------------
 [Dealing with non-unique polygon IDs](https://stat.ethz.ch/pipermail/r-sig-geo/2009-May/005666.html): can a meshblock have several polygons?
 Possibly groups of islands?
 Doesn't work anyway.
 [This (gBuffer)](http://stackoverflow.com/questions/13662448/what-does-the-following-error-mean-topologyexception-found-non-nonded-intersec) did.
 [More here](https://stat.ethz.ch/pipermail/r-sig-geo/2012-December/016952.html).